Is Tunisia Safe to Visit? 9 Travel Safety Tips

 Is Tunisia safe for families?

-Societal values place family life at the heart of Tunisian culture, and almost 70% of all holidaymakers in the country are families.
+Societal values place family life at the heart of Tunisian culture, and families make up a large percentage of all holidaymakers.

-Clean, safe waters, sandy beaches, camel rides in the desert, and water parks offer plenty of options for capturing the imagination of holidaying children.
-Few countries as easily accessible from Europe, can compete on affordability not to mention warm waters, sunny skies and 800mi (1,200km) of coastline.
+Clean, safe waters, sandy beaches, camel rides in the desert, and water parks offer plenty of options for families with children.
+Few countries this easily accessible from Europe can compete on affordability, not to mention warm waters, sunny skies, and 800mi (1,200km) of coastline.

 Is Tunisia LGBTQ+ friendly?

-Despite this, Tunisia is home to North Africa’s biggest LGBTQ+ community, staging an LGBTQ+ film festival in Tunis in 2018.
-Gay-friendly bars aren’t easy to find, though the main tourist resorts have some low-key hang-outs.
-Tunisia has an online gay magazine ≠ Gayday – with an LGBTQ+ Tunisian editor at the helm.
+Despite this, Tunisia does have an active LGBTQ+ community, staging an LGBTQ+ film festival in Tunis in 2018 and 2019.
+Gay-friendly bars exist, but aren’t easy to find.
 Public displays of affection and talking publicly about homosexuality are taboo.

 Local laws and etiquette tips

-• Avoid eating, drinking and smoking openly during the month of Ramadan (April to May).
+• Avoid eating, drinking and smoking in public during the month of Ramadan.

 Food safety and water hygiene in Tunisia